ohlab/SMEG/README.md

 Pre-compiled species database are available from xxxxxx.

 The species database is built using strains of a species of interest.
-Strains are typically downloaded from NCBI but custom strains can be used.
+Strains are typically downloaded from NCBI but custom strains can be used. **It is advisable to rename your strains from the conventional names accompanying NCBI genomes.
+For instance, names such as `GCA_000160335.2_ASM16033v2_genomic.fna` should be renamed**.
 For species having > 700 strains (e.g. *E. coli*), it is advisable to build the database using strains with a complete genome.
 Also, a subset of strains can be used for database building by specifying a file listing specific strains via the -l flag.
 SMEG aligns the strains to generate a phylogenetic tree which is then used to group strains into clusters.
 Two different types of clustering output are generated.
 In the first output (clusters_deepSplit0), strains are grouped in the absence of cluster splitting sensitivity (deepSplit = 0) which generates **fewer and bigger clusters**.
 In the second output (clusters_deepSplit4), **many smaller clusters** are created in the presence of cluster splitting sensitivity (deepSplit = 4).

 ### build_rep module #